gotonode/creatures/README.md

 A sample database can be found here: [database.txt](https://github.com/gotonode/creatures/blob/master/database.txt)

-The user can add a Pokémon, view a list of all the Pokémon in the database (with different sorting options), edit the caught-status of the Pokémon, and remove a Pokémon.
+The user can add a Pokémon, view a list of all the Pokémon in the database (with different sorting options), edit a Pokémon, and remove a Pokémon.
 The database can also be saved and loaded.
 A custom file can be defined as the source/target for the database.

 I chose to use Python's dictionary-based approach because that was new to me.
 Immediately I wanted to make it more object-based, in that I would've created a new object called Pokémon and then create, store, edit and delete these objects in a list.
 But this was a good learning experience, and really showed why Python is used in so many science/tech fields.